-The following position reporting to Kurt Seiffert, Manager, Research Storage is being
+The following position reporting to Rich Knepper, Manager, Campus Bridging and Research Infrastructure is

 Description and Responsibilities:

 Provides priority server and operating systems administration to the Science and Community Tools group.